-During the period October 2007 through September 2008, our Partnership's quarterly distribution payments to limited partners were based on all of its available cash.
-Our Partnership's only significant cash reserves that influenced quarterly payments were \$1,165,000 for ad valorem taxes.
+During the period October 2008 through September 2009, our Partnership's quarterly distribution payments to limited partners were based on all of its available cash.
+Our Partnership's only significant cash reserves that influenced quarterly payments were \$1,137,000 for ad valorem taxes.
 Additionally, certain production costs under the Net Profits Interests calculation and a small portion of management expense reimbursements include amounts for which funds were set aside monthly to enable payment when due.
-Examples are pension contributions and payroll taxes.
+Examples are contributions to SEP-IRA accounts and payroll taxes.
 These amounts generally are not held for periods over one year.

-Fourth Quarter 2008 Distribution Indicated Price
+Fourth Quarter 2009 Distribution Indicated Price

-In an effort to provide information concerning prices of oil and gas sales that correspond to our quarterly distributions, management calculates the weighted average price by dividing gross revenues received by the net volumes of the corresponding product without regard to the timing of the production to which such sales may be attributable.
+In an effort to provide information concerning prices of oil and natural gas sales that correspond to our quarterly distributions, management calculates the weighted average price by dividing gross revenues received by the net volumes of the corresponding product without regard to the timing of the production to which such sales may be attributable.
 This "indicated price" does not necessarily reflect the contractual terms for such sales and may be affected by transportation costs, location differentials, and quality and gravity adjustments.
-While the relationship between the Partnership's cash receipts and the timing of the production of oil and gas may be described generally, actual cash receipts may be materially impacted by purchasers' release of suspended funds and by prior period adjustments.
+While the relationship between the Partnership's cash receipts and the timing of the production of oil and natural gas may be described generally, actual cash receipts may be materially impacted by purchasers' release of suspended funds and by prior period adjustments.

-Cash receipts attributable to the Partnership's Royalty Properties during the 2008 fourth quarter totaled \$13,368,000.
-These receipts generally reflect oil sales during September through November 2008 and gas sales during August through October 2008.
-The weighted average indicated prices for oil and gas sales during the 2008 fourth quarter attributable to the Royalty Properties were \$84.68/bbl and \$7.02/mcf.
+Cash receipts attributable to the Partnership's Royalty Properties during the 2009 fourth quarter totaled approximately \$8.8 million.
+These receipts generally reflect oil sales during September through November 2009 and natural gas sales during August through October 2009.
+The weighted average indicated prices for oil and natural gas sales during the 2009 fourth quarter attributable to the Royalty Properties were \$69.57/bbl and \$3.17/mcf.

-Cash receipts attributable to the Partnership's Net Profits Interests during the 2008 fourth quarter totaled \$3,777,000.
-These receipts generally reflect oil and gas sales from the properties underlying the Net Profits Interests during August through October 2008.
-The weighted average indicated price for gas sales during the 2008 fourth quarter attributable to the Net Profits Interests was \$5.40/mcf.
-Due to the small amount of oil production, the weighted average indicated price for oil sales during the fourth quarter of \$173.53 was highly distorted by an operator's adjustments to production from prior periods.
+Cash receipts attributable to the Partnership's Net Profits Interests during the 2009 fourth quarter totaled approximately \$1.9 million.
+These receipts generally reflect oil and natural gas sales from the properties underlying the Net Profits Interests during August through October 2009.
+The weighted average indicated prices for oil and natural gas sales during the 2009 fourth quarter attributable to the Net Profits Interests were \$62.55/bbl and \$3.31/mcf.